It seems you are offline. Please check your connection and try again.

 Long term

-If you want a stable Polish line you keep using for a year, a real SIM is the better call.
-A temporary line is built for the short run.
+If you want a stable Polish number you keep using for a year, a real SIM is the better call.
+A temporary number is built for the short run.

 Travel